bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 🧶In general, interviewers were quite helpful and gave me hints when I got stuck.
 Internally, interviewers have a option to reject any candidate immediately after their round.
 Mostly though, they will just add their review and notes, and mention which level (say, UI 1 or UI 2) you are most suitable for.

+🌏 I interviewed in early 2019.
 I expect some of these rounds to change in the current remote interview situation (less touchpoint with interviewers, more hackerrank-ish rounds), but the general structure should stay the same.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODAwMjQ1NDYsMjA2NjM2Nzc3MywyMD
+eyJoaXN0b3J5IjpbMTAwMDUzNzI2NiwyMDY2MzY3NzczLDIwMz
-M4NTA5MDE5LDExNzc0MjUxMjEsLTEzMDE1MzI4OTAsLTk3MDgw
+g1MDkwMTksMTE3NzQyNTEyMSwtMTMwMTUzMjg5MCwtOTcwODAy
-MjE1NCwxNjQwNDMyNTg0XX0=
+MTU0LDE2NDA0MzI1ODRdfQ==
 -->